 Note that there are different templates for projects requesting under £100,000 and over £100,000.
 Please refer to the Finance Guidance for more information.

-Please ensure you include any matched funding figures in the Budget spreadsheet to clarify the full budget required to deliver this project including any audit costs as outlined in the Finance Guidance.
+Please ensure you include any matched funding figures in the Budget spreadsheet to clarify the full budget required to deliver this project, including any audit costs as outlined in the Finance Guidance.

 NB: Please state all costs by financial year (1 April to 31 March) and in GBP.
 The IWT Challenge Fund cannot agree any increase in grants once awarded.